 In comparison to Kerope series both K custom and Constantinopole series are more versatile but the Kerope is just perfect for Jazz.

-Best Rock and Metal Ride Cymbal - 22" A Custom Projection
+Best Rock and Metal Ride Cymbal - A Custom

 I didn’t want to seclude just one ride from the A custom series because they all have a similar price – little over $300.